fbk-most/fbk-most.github.io/README.md

 surname of people consistently is complex across cultures]( https://shinesolutions.com/2018/01/08/falsehoods-programmers-believe-about-names-with-examples/).
-For this reason, we chose to let each member to choose how they want their full name to be written (on the file system and using UTF-8).
+For this reason, we chose to let each member to choose how they want their full name to be written (on the file system and using UTF-8) as long as each name component is separated by a dash character (i.e., `-`).
 The name used in the filesystem inside `_people` maps to the URL that uniquely identifies the new team member.